zzjzz9266a/ZJFlexibleLayout/README.md

 Run `carthage update` to build the framework and drag the built `ZJFlexibleLayout.framework` into your Xcode project.

 ## Usage
- 1、Create a `collectionview`，and set the delegate for `layout`：
+ 1、Create a new `ZJFlexibleLayout` and set delegate, set this `layout` to `UICollectionView`:
 ``` swift
 let layout = ZJFlexibleLayout(delegate: self)
 layout.collectionHeaderView = headerView    //could be nil
 collectionView = UICollectionView(frame: kScreenBounds, collectionViewLayout: layout)
 ```
-2、Implement the protocol `ZJFlexibleDataSource`：
+2、Implement the protocol `ZJFlexibleDataSource`, just implement the first two methods:
 ``` swift
 protocol ZJFlexibleLayoutDataSource: class{